 The first impressions of the resort were really good - clean, bright and very friendly staff.

 All of the rooms at this resort are suites, so you will not be lacking in space.
 The rooms are simple, but they are clean and comfortable and have everything that you could need.
 I don't spend much time in the hotel room when on trips, so as long as it's somewhere I can get a good nights sleep I am happy.

 The one issue I did have was with the internet.
 When it was connected, it wasn't very strong and it kept on losing connection too.
 Luckily, I always travel with my Tep Wireless portable wireless device, which means that I have WiFi wherever I am, not just in a hotel room.
 If you want to be connected to the Internet wherever you are, then get one of these.
 They are great value and I have never had problem with connection.

 I had all this space to myself, which made a nice change for me.
-I love travelling with Dave, but then I can’t throw my clothes everywhere and make a mess.
-I won’t subject you to the picture of my room after I “unpacked”.
-I didn’t unpack really, I just threw everything everywhere.
+Travelling with Dave is great, but then I can't throw my clothes everywhere and make a mess.
+I won't subject you to the picture of my room after I "unpacked".
+I didn't unpack really, I just threw everything everywhere.

 A walk in wardrobe almost tempted me to unpack properly, but we were only there for 4 days so it seemed like a bit of a waste of energy when there was exploring to do.

 Now, the way for a hotel to really impress me is to give me free fruit.
 It was already about 4pm by now and I hadn't eaten since about 8am so I was really to eat.
 Not wanting to spoil my dinner, I pretty much devoured this basket of fruit.